-Men are more likely than women to report marijuana as their primary substance of abuse when admitted to an addiction treatment program, the 2011 TEDS publishes.
-This may be due to differences in the “high” the drug may induce in men than in women.
+Men are more likely than women to report marijuana as their primary substance of misuse when admitted to an addiction treatment program.
 Marijuana may act on the brain of a woman differently than a man, and sex hormones may play a role in the brain and bodily changes brought on by the drug’s use.

 Marijuana use and mental illnesses, such as anxiety and depression, are closely linked and women who struggle with marijuana addiction have a greater risk for suffering from anxiety and panic attacks, NIDA warns.
 Women may become dependent on marijuana more rapidly than men after initiating use, which can influence addiction rates as well.

-Men and women react to alcohol differently, and heavy alcohol consumption may affect a woman more significantly than a man, hence the suggested drink guidelines being lower for women than men, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) publishes.
+Men and women react to alcohol differently, and heavy alcohol consumption may affect a woman more significantly than a man.
 This involves biological reasons, such as metabolism, and the fact that women are at a higher risk of developing more complications and problems related to alcohol than men.
-In fact, one drink may pack twice the physical punch for a woman than a man, the National Council on Alcoholism and Drug Dependence (NCADD) warns, as women tend to weigh less than men, have more fatty tissue, and break down alcohol more slowly than men, leading to a greater rate of absorption into the bloodstream.
+In fact, one drink may pack twice the physical punch for a woman than a man, the National Council on Alcoholism and Drug Dependence (NCADD) warns.

 Need for Women-Focused Treatment Methods

-As women and men may initiate drug use differently and experience addiction variably, treatment for addiction is often more effective when it is gender-specific and specifically tailored to the unique needs of a woman.
-A woman may be more inclined to enter into a treatment program where only women are present, resulting in a higher level of comfort for some.
-Addiction treatment facilities often offer both residential treatment programs and outpatient services designed particularly for women.
+As women and men may initiate drug use differently and experience addiction variably, treatment for addiction is can be more effective when it is gender-specific and specifically tailored to the unique needs of a woman.